sharetribe/flex-docs/src/docs/tutorial-branding/change-image-assets/index.md

             ├── favicon-16x16.png
             ├── favicon-32x32.png
             ├── favicon.ico
-            ├── map-marker-32x32.png
             ├── mstile-150x150.png
             └── safari-pinned-tab.svg

 ```

-The default favicon of FTW-daily template, Saunatime, is a flame icon:
+The default favicon of the FTW template, Biketribe, is a skull:

+// TODO: Update text and image once microcopy exists
 ![Favicon for Saunatime](./saunatime-favicon.png)

 To change it, we need to have favicon files - or if you have a square